MerkulovDaniil/optim/docs/methods/adaptive_metrics/Newton.md

 Quadratic convergence already smells.
 All that remains is to estimate the value of Hessian's reverse.

-Because of Hessian's Lipschitz сontinuity and symmetry:
+Because of Hessian's Lipschitz continuity and symmetry:

 $$
 \begin{align*}